Eva Snow, MD

 I was born in Halifax, Canada and grew up in New Bedford, Massachusetts and Toronto, Canada.
 I have also lived on the island of St. Martin, in Michigan and most recently in Las Vegas for the past five years.
 I graduated from the American University of the Caribbean and did a surgery internship at Providence Hospital in Southfield, MI.
 I completed my residency at the Department of Family Medicine of the University of Nevada School of Medicine here in Las Vegas.
 I love being part of this amazing team and in my spare time I enjoy snowboarding, hiking, and traveling with my wife and two boys.

-Nurse Innovator and Director of Clinical Operations for Nevada
+Director of Clinical Operations for Nevada

 Carolina Pavese, RN